I think you'll agree with me when I say:

 There is no universally agreed way to calculate lifetime value.
 However, unless you have a specific reason for using a different formula, we like to keep it simple:

-Your LTV is comprised of two components: your Average Revenue Per User (ARPU) and your customer's lifetime (LT).
+Your LTV is made up of your average revenue per user (ARPU) and your customer's lifetime (LT).

 It looks like this: